Brandon Bailey (baseball)

-Brandon David Keith Bailey (born October 19, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros, with whom he made his MLB debut.
+Brandon David Keith Bailey (born October 19, 1994) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Houston Astros.

 Amateur career

 Bailey attended Broomfield High School in Broomfield, Colorado, and he pitched for the school's baseball team.
 As a junior, he had a 10–0 win–loss record and a 1.02 earned run average and 107 strikeouts.
 During the summer between his junior and senior years, he tore the ulnar collateral ligament in his pitching elbow.
 He underwent Tommy John surgery, causing him to miss his senior year.

 Bailey enrolled at Gonzaga University and played college baseball for the Gonzaga Bulldogs.
 In 2015, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Professional career

 Oakland Athletics

-The Oakland Athletics selected him in the sixth round of the 2016 MLB draft.
+The Oakland Athletics selected Bailey in the sixth round of the 2016 Major League Baseball draft.
 He signed with Oakland and spent his first professional season with both the AZL Athletics and the Vermont Lake Monsters, posting a combined 3–1 record and 2.93 ERA in 12 games between both teams.

-In 2017, Bailey spent with the Beloit Snappers and the Stockton Ports, pitching to a 3–2 record and 3.26 ERA in 24 total games.
+In 2017, Bailey spent time with the Beloit Snappers and the Stockton Ports, pitching to a 3–2 record and 3.26 ERA in 24 total games.